 Descriptive statistics are provided of the average student score for each domain, as well as the overall average, for the College of Criminal Justice.
+Comparisons to previous data are also provided for the College.
+The College of Criminal Justice was previously evaluated in 2015-2016.
 A full break down of College-level data can be found in Table 2.